The author is a guitarist and bassist with over 35 years of experience as a musician.

 It seems ridiculous that a little thing could make such a big difference in your tone, but the brand, gauge, and material your pick is made out of matters.

 Why are picks such a big deal?
 Think of it like this: The pick is where you connect with the guitar.
 Yes, your fretting hand forms notes and chords and has some influence over what happens after they are played, but your picking hand is what makes it all happen.

 Use the wrong tool at this crucial point and the sounds you hear in your head are never going to find their way out of your amplifier.

-If you play metal you want to choose the best guitar and amp for the job.
-You're picks are no different.
+If you play metal, you want to choose the best guitar for the job.
+Your picks are no different.

 You probably know that stronger signals through your pickups push the preamp section of your amp harder, and that has a big impact on your tone.

 It’s tough to push a strong signal through your pickups with a wimpy guitar pick.
 For many of the great rhythm players in the history of metal, that bone-crushing tone all comes down to their right-hand technique.